top of page

 4) Insufficient or old wiring

-Depending on the state of the wiring, you might need to upgrade it to meet safety codes, and the electrical demands of new appliances, outlets, and/or switches in your home.
-Either way, adding wire often requires new openings in the walls, leading to additional drywall patching and refinishing work.
+Depending on the state of the wiring, you might need to upgrade it to meet safety codes and the electrical demands of new appliances, outlets, and/or switches in your home.
+Either way, adding wire often requires new openings in the walls, leading to more drywall patching and refinishing work.

 RD Construction Is Your Home Renovation Contractor In Toronto

 From full house to bathroom renovations, RD Construction is here with home improvement solutions.
 Our team of experts guides you through every step of a luxury renovation: Design, selecting and purchasing materials, and construction.
-Contact us to discuss renovation costs and turn your design dreams into a reality.
+Contact us to discuss renovation costs in Toronto or Montreal.

 P.S.
 Don’t forget to check out our Instagram for design inspiration.